Table of contents

 • Kicks off your loan process.

-• Provides legal authorization to order credit reports and the appraisal.
+• Provides authorization to order credit reports and the appraisal.

 • Helps the lender verify your identity, ownership structure, and eligibility.